gustavoborba13/network_visualization_UI/README.md

 * data: includes the raw data files (netviz-edges.csv and netviz-nodes.csv) that were used in this project.
 * progress: includes numbered files that represent each step up to the final result of the project.
 * rsconnect/shinyapps.io/gustavo-borba: contains the connection information to a URL, where the project can be visualized.
+* experiments: inlcudes R files that were not used in the main project, either because execution failed, or a better solution was found.

 ## R Packages Used
 * dplyr